amicuchu/NintendoClientsWiki/PIA-Protocol.md

 Every console in a mesh gets its own station index.
 Consoles that haven't joined a mesh yet have this field set to 0xFD.
 This is not the same as the [station id](#station-id).

 ### Station id
 This is a unique id per station.
-In NEX mode, it is the [Rendez-Vous connection id](Secure-Protocol#1-register).
+In NEX mode, it is the principal id (pid).
 In LDN and LAN mode, it is generated based on the local address of the station.

 ### Destination
 The content of this field depends on the [message flags](#message-flags).
 If the flag is cleared, this field contains the [station id](#station-id) of the destination console.
 If the flag is set, this field contains a bitmap where each bit represents one destination console (the bit number of a console is its station index: `1 << station_index`).